 We first show how the original TT-SVD algorithm from~\cite{Oseledets2011} can be implemented, see \autoref{alg:TT_SVD} For ease of notation, we start with dimension $n_d$ (right-most core tensor in the TT-format).

-The idea of the algorithm is as follows: Each core tensor is built subsequently from the singular vectors of a truncated SVD of a matricization (first $(i-1)$ times last $(d-i+1)$ dimensions) of the input tensor.
+The idea of the algorithm is as follows: Each core tensor is built subsequently from the singular vectors of a truncated SVD of a matricization (first $(i-1)$ times last $(d-i+1)$ dimensions) of the input/intermediate tensor.
 In addition, the truncated directions are also removed from the input tensor for subsequent steps.
+If $r_\text{max}$ is big enough, the decomposition approximates the input tensor up to the desired accuracy $\epsilon$.
+Otherwise, it is less accurate (an a posteriori error bound can be calculated from the truncated singular values of each iteration).
 The costly operations in this algorithm are computing the SVD in line~7, and evaluating the reduced matrix $W$ for the next iteration in line~10.
 And, depending on the implementation, the reshape operation in line~6 might require copying or reordering the data in memory.
 In this algorithm, the total size $\bar n$ of the work matrix $W$ is reduced in each step by a factor $\frac{r_{i-1}}{n_i r_i} \le 1$.
 And $W$ is reshaped to very tall and skinny matrices in line~6 except for the last iterations, where $W$ is much smaller due to the reduction in size $\bar n$ in each step.
 Therefore, it is advisable to apply the QR trick for calculating the SVD:

 This idea has been discussed in the literature in similar settings, see e.g.\ \cite{Constantine2014}, but we can exploit some specific details here.